 Consider the cost of failure

-It’s not a nice thing to think about, but it’s worth your time – the cost of failing to comply with legal and regulatory frameworks can be extensive.
+It’s not a nice thing to think about, but it’s worth your time—the cost of failing to comply with legal and regulatory frameworks can be extensive.
 Ensuring that your company’s employees are up to date with these and familiar with what their own duties are might seem like it requires significant outlay, but it pales in comparison to the costs that carelessness or simple inaction bring with them.

 An LMS offers several benefits in this regard.
 Perhaps chief among them is the fact that your company will be able to maintain a view of the big picture by having all compliance training records in a centralised, virtual location.
-Not only will this prevent the silo-ing of different departments and their disparate approaches to compliance training, it provides a space for further collaboration between teams on best practices.
+Not only will this prevent silos of different departments and their disparate approaches to compliance training, it provides a space for further collaboration between teams on best practices.

 Non-compliance has worse consequences than employees simply not following procedure.
 It can affect your bottom line, market standing, product development and workplace productivity, making it an essential part of your organisation’s backbone.